grinnell-cs/csc151-images/pages/syllabus.md

 {% for tier in site.data.bundles.tiers %}
 <tr>
 <th scope="row">{{ tier.grade }}</th>
-<td>{{ tier.readings }}</td>
-<td>{{ tier.labs }}</td>
-<td>{{ tier.demos }}</td>
+<td>{{ tier.projects }}</td>
 <td>{{ tier.las }}</td>
 </tr>
 {% endfor %}
 </tbody>
 </table>

-+ **D**: 3--4 requirements of a C are met.
-+ **F**: 0--2 requirements of a C are met.

 **Plus/minus grades**

-To earn a plus/minus grade, you must have completed the requirements of one tier and meet the requirements of the next tier for *at least* one of Mini-Projects and/or LAs.
-This will arise in two situations: **C/B** and **B/A**.
-For example, you may completely meet the requirements of a *C* and at least one of Projects and/or LAs is a *B*.

-+ If both mini-projects and LAs fulfill the requirements for the next tier, then you earn a minus grade for the higher tier, *i.e.*, *B-* if you are between a C and B.
-+ Otherwise, one of Projects and LAs fulfill the requirements for the next tier.
-  If **all of readings, labs, and quizzes** fulfill the requirements for the next tier, you earn a minus grade for the higher tier, *e.g.*, *B-* if you are between a C and B.
-  Otherwise, you earn a plus grade for the lower tier, *e.g.*, *C+* if you are between a C and B.
-+ Note that Grinnell does not award C- or D+ grades.
+If your two primary grades are at the same level, you will earn that letter as the base grade.
+I hope that you can all demonstate learning at the A level.

+If your two primary grades are at different levels (e.g., projects at the B level and learning assessments at the A level), you will generally earn a grade between the two, with the particular level dependent on where in the range of each you fall.
+Note that if you receive a C on one primary grade and an A on the other, your base grade will be a B-.

+Your grade may also be affected by reading problems, labs, and tokens.

+Note that Grinnell does not permit grades of C-, D+, or D-.
+A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.

+**Reading problems and laboratory assignments**

+You are allowed to miss up to three reading problems and three lab assignments in the semester without penalty.
+If you miss more than three reading problems or labs, your overall letter grade will be lowered by one-third of a letter grade for each two additional problems/labs you miss.
+For example,

+* If you miss four reading problems and no more than three labs, your overall letter grade drops by one-third, such as from a B to a B- or from an A- to a B+.

 ### Redos

-Because I care more that you learn the material than that you learn it by a particular deadline, I permit redos in this course.
+Because I care more that you learn the material than that you learn it by a particular deadline, I permit redos for the major work in this course.
-Redos on learning assessments are automatically available; you may try them again on the next set of learning assessments (SoLA).
+Redos on learning assessments are automatically available.
+In general, you may try them again on the next set of learning assessments (SoLA).
-Redos on reading responses and lab writeups are rare.
+Redos on reading responses and lab writeups are rarely permitted.
 Please speak with me if you would like to redo a reading response or lab writeup.

 Your first redo on a mini-project is generally free.
-Subsequent redos on mini-projects may require tokens; see below for details.
-When you receive a graded mini-project, it should include a checklist of issues that you must address to get a higher grade.
+Subsequent redos on mini-projects may require tokens; see [the handout on tokens](../handouts/tokens) for details.
+When you receive a graded mini-project, it will generally include a checklist of issues that you must address to get a higher grade.
 Please reproduce the checklist in your re-done project.
 Where appropriate, you should indicate how you addressed the issues we have described.

 ### Final deadline for all work